Using reinforcement learning to autonomously identify sources of error for agents in group missions: Experiments

 to be observed by the command base.
-The base compares Eq.~(\ref{observed01}) and Eq.(\ref{expected01}) to identify whether $h_s$ or $h_a$ actually happens ($h_a$ in this case).
+The base compares Eqs.~(\ref{observed01}) and (\ref{expected01}) to identify whether $h_s$ or $h_a$ is the cause of failure ($h_a$ in this case).

-In step [3], the learning $Q_\beta$ is performed for another value function $\rho^{\left(\beta\right)}$ which earns a higher score when the agents get closer to the goal post (scaling as the inverse of the distance).
-A big bonus is also earned when they arrive at the goal.
-The operation sequence is then obtained as
+{ In Step [3], $Q_\beta$-learning is performed for reward $\rho^{\left(\beta\right)}$.
+The reward function $\rho^{\left(\beta\right)}$ calculates the sum of the individual agents' rewards, where each agent gets a reward of $a/(r+1) + b\cdot\delta\left(r\right)$ depending on its distance $r$ from the goal post.
+Thus, a higher reward is realized when the agent gets closer to the goal post.
+By setting $a=0.01$ and $b=100.0$, a much higher reward value ($a+b$) is obtained when the agent reaches the goal post ($r=0$).
+Although learning efficiency varies depending on the values of $a$ and $b$, a relatively high efficiency was achieved by setting $b\gg a$. } The operation sequence is then obtained as

 by which the states of the agents are updated as

 as shown in Fig.~\ref{realTraj}(b).